api3dao/old-api3-docs/docs/airnode/next/grp-developers/call-an-airnode.md

 <Fix>The request parameters have changed.</Fix>

-A full request using the AirnodeRrp.sol contract `makeFullRequest` function requires all parameters needed by the Airnode application be passed at runtime.
+A full request using the AirnodeRrp.sol contract `makeFullRequest` function requires all parameters needed by the Airnode application to be passed at runtime.
 This is in contrast to a template request that would use a template for some or all of the required parameters.
 Learn more about [using templates](call-an-airnode.md#using-templates).

 Since the `callTheAirnode` function is going to make a [full request](../reference/concepts/request.md#full-request) it must gather the following parameters to pass on to `airnode.makeFullRequest`.